 The goal of our conference is to promote undergraduate research in interdisciplinary fields and provide a platform whereby students are able to present their own interdisciplinary work, engage in intellectual dialogue, and interact with other students and professors from Canada and the US.
 This conference will be an outstanding opportunity for all participants to be in an environment that fosters knowledge and creativity.
-We intend to encourage students to transcend the conventional boundaries of art and science and pursue research in new and innovative ways.
+We encourage students to transcend the conventional boundaries of art and science and pursue research in new and innovative ways.

-Oral presentations are approximately 15 minutes long including a 5 minute Q&A. A projector and wireless presenter will be provided for the PowerPoint presentation.
+Oral presentations are approximately 10 minutes long including a 5 minute Q&A. A projector and wireless presenter will be provided for the PowerPoint presentation.
 Presenters will be judged on their ability to deliver an engaging, logical, and coherent presentation that can be well understood by a lay audience.

 During the poster session, the presenter is expected to be at their poster for the majority of the session.
 Attendees and judges will be encouraged to mix and mingle.
 Presenters will be judged on their abilities to deliver a captivating and comprehensive presentation, as well as their ability to answer questions.

 Poster dimensions must not exceed 75” W by 40” H (190 cm x 101 cm).

 If you would like to sponsor this interdisciplinary initiative, we'd love to get in touch with you!
 Please email us at firstname.lastname@example.org.